anet-be/mlua/README.md

 **`mlua.open()`** creates a new 'lua_State' which contains a new Lua context, stack, and global variables, and can run independently and in parallel with other lua_States (see the Lua Reference Manual on the [Application Programmer Interface](https://www.lua.org/manual/5.4/manual.html#4)).
 On success, `mlua.open()` returns a luaState handle which can be passed to mlua.lua().
 On error, it returns zero and the error message is sent to stdout or returned in .output if supplied.

 **`mlua.close()`** can be called if you have finished using the lua_State, in order to free up any memory that a lua_State has allocated, first calling any garbage-collection meta-methods you have introduced in Lua.
-It returns nothing, and cannot produce an error.
+`mlua.close(0)` will close the default Lua state, and `mlua.close()` will close all Lua states.
+It returns 0 on success, -1 if the supplied handle is invalid, and -2 if the supplied handle is already closed.

 ### Signals / Interrupts